What can you do as a free member?

 Maddening Mode.jpg

-Oh boy oh boy.
-Maddening is as the name suggests, truly maddening.
-This difficulty mode twists your common sense and renders most strategies that have up to the present seemed to be effective suddenly useless.
-Enemies are several folds higher than on Hard mode, and enemies are also abundant in quantity.
+Maddening is the series' hardest difficult.
+Enemies are several folds stronger than on Hard mode, and are abundant in quantity.
 Experience earned is also lessened so there is no power leveling for your units.

-Enemy reinforcements that appear also act the turn they arrive in combat making ambushes feel like real ambushes.
-Maddening mode is only suggested for players that have beaten the game on Hard Mode already.
-And the true challenge is beating the mode without relying on New Game Plus benefits.
+Enemy reinforcements that appear also act the turn they arrive in combat .
+This setting is best for players that have beaten the game on Hard Mode already.
+The true challenge is beating it without relying on New Game Plus benefits.

 List of Modes